-At the time of inspection the property was found to be in a fair order generally consistent with one of its age and type of construction with items of ongoing maintenance a repair noted.
+At the time of inspection the property was found to be in a fair order generally consistent with one of its age and type of construction with items of ongoing maintenance and repairs noted.

 The valuation is made on the assumption that any alterations that may have been carried out to the property satisfy all relevant legislation and have full certification where appropriate.
-While not necessarily an exhaustive list, alterations noted at the time of our inspection include the layout at first floor level and the attic conversion alongside the installation of replacement double glazing.
+Alterations noted at the time of our inspection include alterations to the scullery and the enlargement of the bathroom as well the installation of replacement double glazing.